 HELP US MAKEOVER THE CURRENT PUDU EXHIBIT INTO A BEAUTIFUL AND LARGER MULTI-LEVEL PUDU HOME

-The Delaware Zoological Society is raising money to makeover the current pudu exhibit and build a beautiful and larger multi-level pudu home as part of Our Zoo Re-imagined.
+The Delaware Zoological Society is raising money to makeover the current pudu exhibit as part of Our Zoo Re-imagined.

 The habitat will have indoor and outdoor space, a wading pool, and multi-level vegetation.
 The modern makeover design will enable the pudu to spend time outdoors and go inside when cooler—and still be viewed by zoo visitors.
 It will have an area behind the scenes for special pudu care too.
 Professional designers say it will cost $340,000.
 We need to raise this amount to make it happen.